simarsingh29/Ipl-Data-Aanalysis/README.md

 ✅ Machine Learning Models for score & match predictions ✅ In-depth player, team, toss, and head-to-head analytics ✅ Deployed on Heroku for live demo

+## 📂 Dataset
+This project uses the [Dataset and Cleaned Dataset](https://www.kaggle.com/datasets/simardeepsinghbhatia/ipl-data-analysis-dataset?select=Dataset).

+⚠️ Due to its large size (215 GB), the dataset is **not stored in this repository**.
+Please download it from Kaggle to run the analysis.

 📊 Dashboard Features
 🔹 Toss Analysis 🎲